AuroreBussalb/app-resampling/README.md

     * param_resample_stim_picks: `list of /*int` or `None`, stim channels.
 Default is `None`.
     * param_resample_n_jobs: `int`, number of jobs to run in parallel.
 Default is 1.
     * param_resample_events: `2D array, shape (n_events, 3)`, optional, an optional event matrix.
 Default is `None`.
-    * param_pad: `str`, the type of padding to use for raw data.
-Default is 'reflect_limited' for raw data and 'edge' for epoch data.
+    * param_raw_pad: `str`, the type of padding to use for raw data.
+Default is 'reflect_limited'.
+    * param_epoch_pad: `str`, the type of padding to use for epoched data.
+Default is 'edge'.

 This list along with the parameters' default values correspond to the 0.22.0 version of MNE Python.